JPMorgan investment official Tse to leave: memo

 Before joining Duquesne, Tse was a partner at Goldman Sachs Group Inc (GS.N) where she was co-head of the U.S. interest rates business.
 She had also been a member of the U.S. Treasury Borrowing Advisory Committee, a panel of financial market experts appointed by the government.

-The memo was reported earlier on Monday by Bloomberg News, which cited unnamed sources as saying that Tse plans to start a hedge fund to make investments based on trends in the global economy.

-Reporting by David Henry in New York; Editing by Lisa Von Ahn, Kenneth Barry and Richard Chang
+Reporting by David Henry in New York; Editing by Lisa Von Ahn and Kenneth Barry